mikestefanello/pagoda/README.md

 ### Flash messaging

-While flash messaging functionality is provided outside of the `Controller` and `Page`, within the `msg` package, it's really only used within this context.
+Flash messaging functionality is provided within the `msg` package.
+It is used to provide one-time status messages to users.

 Flash messaging requires that [sessions](#sessions) and the session middleware are in place since that is where the messages are stored.